 Though a 300-milligram daily cap on cholesterol intake has long been advised, there's abundant evidence that cholesterol in food has little, if any, effect on blood cholesterol in most people.
-Thus, experts no longer recommend limiting dietary cholesterol (found only in animal foods like eggs and shellfish).
-Rather, the best way to lower blood cholesterol is to reduce intake of saturated and trans fats, which have a far greater effect on blood cholesterol.
-People with diabetes and other cardiovascular risk factors, however, may still want to limit cholesterol (to 200 milligrams a day).
+Thus, many experts no longer recommend limiting dietary cholesterol (found only in animal foods, notably eggs and shrimp).
+Rather, the best way for most people to lower their blood cholesterol is to reduce their intake of saturated fats (as in meats) and trans fats (from partially hydrogenated oils in processed foods).
+A possible exception is people with diabetes, who should talk to their doctor about their overall diet.

 Excess sodium raises blood pressure in many people and has other harmful effects.
 People over 50, blacks and those with hypertension, diabetes or chronic kidney disease—that’s most adults—should limit sodium to 1,500 milligrams a day (about two-thirds of a teaspoon of salt).
 Everyone else should aim for less than 2,300 milligrams a day.
 At the same time, consume more potassium, which lowers blood pressure.
 Potassium-rich foods include citrus fruits, bananas, potatoes, beans and yogurt.